JiyuanTHU/cog_explore/data/DataAvailability.md

 # Data Availability

+This document provides instructions on how to obtain and use the simulation and experimental data for the paper submitted to *Science Robotics* entitled:

+> **"Cognitive Mapping and Decision-Making Enable Human-Level Efficiency in Robot Exploration"**

 ## Dataset Overview

 The experimental data is provided as ROS 2 bag files and can be accessed through the following link: